This is the multi-page printable view of this section. Click here to print.

 Top menu

-Through the top menu, you can navigate to the Main screen, Management screen, and others, and edit user information.
-The top menu remains visible at all times while using the DevOps Console.
+Through the top menu, you can navigate to the Main screen, Management screen, etc., and edit user information.
+The top menu is always displayed while using DevOps Console.

 ItemExplanation